 But honestly, I think the zinnia’s overwhelming flower power is enough to overcome any spots or blemishes you might encounter.

-- Zinnia marylandica ‘Profusion’ — Exceptional disease resistance and a compact, uniform habit make this another really popular variety.
+- Zinnia marylandica ‘Profusion’—Exceptional disease resistance and a compact, uniform habit make this another popular variety.
 Plants reach about 18 inches tall and can spread to about 18 inches wide.
 These qualities make this variety a great selection for garden planting en masse.

 This is just a small sampling of the many zinnias available, and there are new varieties being introduced every year.
 Just let some of the names entice you: Whirligig Mix, Peppermint Stick, Red Spider, Queen Lime with Blotch, Persian Carpet, and Raggedy Ann.
 My fingers are twitching for a seed catalogue, and I hope yours are, too.